Xgameisdabest/dotfiles/README.md

+## about
 my i3 config, up to date as I change my shits

+NOTE: only work on debian based distros

 ## Dependencies for i3, some of the config files I put for hyprland and sway (NOT COMPLETE)
+- apt nala pacstall flatpak (essential)
 - gsimplecal (essential)
 - neovim (essential)
 - alacritty/kitty (essential)